dxgldotorg/dxgl/ReadMe.txt

-DXGL 0.3.1
+DXGL 0.3.2
 http://www.williamfeely.info/wiki/DXGL

 == Introduction ==

-DXGL is a project to create a DirectDraw/Direct3D version 1 to 7 implementation that runs on OpenGL 2.0.
+DXGL is a project to create a DirectDraw/Direct3D version 1 to 7 implementation that runs on OpenGL 2.x.
 It is intended to alleviate some of the graphics glitches inherent with using legacy DirectX interfaces on modern video cards.
 The API will be 100% binary compatible with the system ddraw.dll file.

-DXGL is currently in an alpha stage of development and very little works at this point.
+DXGL is currently in an alpha stage, but several applications and games already work.

 == System Requirements ==